henrykdz/Sovereign-Hybrid-Document-Processor-Editor/README.md

 ---

-<h2 id="background">📖 Background: The Story Behind FlowShift</h2>
+<h2 id="background">📖 The Story Behind FlowShift</h2>

-This software was born from personal necessity.
-For over 26 years, the developer fought against an undiagnosed cyst in his upper neck (C1/C2) that was ignored by doctors.
-While his body failed, code became distraction, therapy, and finally passion.
+This software was born from **personal necessity**.
+For over 26 years, the architect fought against an undiagnosed spinal condition (C1/C2) that was repeatedly dismissed by doctors.
+While his body failed, code became distraction, therapy, and finally **passion**.

 > *"I tried to work – to hold down a normal job.
 The problem: the pain.
 I could never endure it for long.
-It was humiliating to have to listen to accusations that I was just a welfare recipient, unemployed, and lazy.
+It was humiliating to have to listen to accusations that I was just lazy or unwilling.
 That is not true.
 I had dreams.
 I wanted to earn my own money.
 I dreamed of starting a family."*

-**FlowShift** is the result – a tool that creates order when life becomes chaotic.
-It is a counter-design to the bloated software industry: lean, precise, and sovereign.
+**FlowShift** is the result – a tool that creates **order when life becomes chaotic**.
+It is a conscious counter-design to the bloated software industry: **lean, precise, and sovereign**.

 > *"I have nothing left to lose, except my love for this world."*

-### About the Architect & Kassandra
+### About the Architect

-**Henryk Daniel Zschuppan:** The visionary and architect behind the FlowShift Sovereign Document Engine.
-His goal is software without "bloat" — defined by precision and efficiency.
+The vision behind FlowShift comes from a place of deep personal experience.
+The architect's goal is software without "bloat" — defined by **precision and efficiency**.

-**AI‑Assisted Engineering:** This engine was designed using cutting‑edge AI‑assisted development methods.
-This guarantees exceptional code purity, a consistent architecture, and strict adherence to security and performance standards.
-The result is a tool as lean and precise as the code it produces.
+**AI‑Assisted Engineering:** FlowShift was designed using cutting-edge AI-assisted development methods, guaranteeing exceptional code purity, consistent architecture, and strict adherence to security standards.
+The result is a tool as **lean and precise** as the code it produces.

 ---